xczhou-astro/xczhou-astro.github.io/_pages/cv.md

 # DESI Photo-z Catalogue

-DESI Legacy Surveys encompassing three surveys, MzLS, DECaLs and BASS, is the foundation for spectroscopic survey
+DESI Legacy Surveys encompassing three surveys, MzLS, DECaLs and BASS, are the foundation of DESI spectroscopic survey.
+The photometric redshifts wv